Do expats from Wisconsin still need to pay state taxes?

 1) Establish new residency

-To establish residency in a new state, it is important to obtain a physical address within the state.
+To establish residency in a new state, it is important to obtain a residential address within the state.

 You may want to consider filing a Declaration of Domicile with the state, as suggested in Savvy Nomad’s domicile guides.